Patrick Grant (designer): E. Tautz & Sons

-Grant relaunched the defunct Norton subsidiary E. Tautz & Sons in 2009 as a ready to wear brand.
+Grant relaunched the defunct Norton subsidiary E. Tautz & Sons in 2009 as a ready-to-wear brand.
 In recognition for his work with Tautz, he was named Menswear Designer of 2010 at the British Fashion Awards.
 The label is a large component of the Norton business, with particular success in Asia.
-The label tends to be more experimental than the Norton line, with Grant explaining that with Tautz "We don't need to be wedded too much to the idea of the tailored suit."
+The label tended to be more experimental than the Norton line, with Grant explaining that with Tautz "We don't need to be wedded too much to the idea of the tailored suit."

+E. Tautz appeared at London Fashion Week Men's spring/summer show in January 2020, but went out of business in 2021 due to the COVID-19 pandemic.

 Hammond & Co

-In April 2013 it was announced that Grant would be relaunching the Norton subsidiary Hammond & Co. as a diffusion line available exclusively at British clothing retailer Debenhams.
-Grant continues to act as Creative Director for the brand.
+In April 2013, it was announced that Grant would be relaunching the Norton subsidiary Hammond & Co. as a diffusion line available exclusively at British clothing retailer Debenhams.
+The line was extremely successful but the retailer closed its stores in 2021.

 Cookson & Clegg

-In 2015 Grant purchased Blackburn clothing manufacturer Cookson & Clegg, saving the factory from closure.
+In 2015, Grant purchased Blackburn clothing manufacturer Cookson & Clegg, saving the factory from closure.
 Cookson & Clegg was founded in 1860.
 The firm began as leather curriers and manufacturers of boot uppers.
 By the 1930s they were producing jerkins, flying helmets and other leather products for the British Army.
 Throughout the later part of the 20th century Cookson & Clegg were a major supplier of military outerwear, legwear and other sewn products to the British Army and other armed forces.
 Today the firm manufactures outerwear, in both traditional woven and modern technical fabrics, jeans, and chinos for some UK clothing brands.

-Honours

-In 2013, Grant was made an Honorary Professor in Business at Glasgow Caledonian University.
-He was elected a Fellow of the Royal Society of Arts (FRSA) in 2016.